Lusaka Travel Guide

 Lusaka © Aleutia

-The cosmopolitan capital of Zambia, Lusaka is home to roughly 1/10th of the country's population.
+The vibrant capital of Zambia, Lusaka is home to roughly a 10th of the country's population.
 The city is an interesting mixture of modern and traditional with new high-rise buildings towering over colourful outdoor markets.

 Lusaka is home to a number of sights and attractions, including museums like the Lusaka National Museum, the Political Museum and the Zintu Community Museum; monuments and statues dedicated to freedom fighters; and cultural attractions like a theatre, cinema, zoo, golf club and the Munda Wanga Environmental Park.